aws/aws-kms-xksproxy-api-spec/spec/xks_proxy_api_spec.md

 ## Appendix B: RequestMetadata Fields {#appendix-b}

 The sections on individual XKS proxy APIs define which fields are included as part of the `requestMetadata`.
-Over time, AWS KMS may choose to include additional fields such as [SourceIdentity](https://aws.amazon.com/blogs/security/how-to-relate-iam-role-activity-to-corporate-identity/) and tags associated with the AWS principal and KMS key.
+Over time, AWS KMS may choose to include additional fields such as [`SourceIdentity`](https://aws.amazon.com/blogs/security/how-to-relate-iam-role-activity-to-corporate-identity/), `kmsRecipientAttestationImage Sha384`, `kmsRecipientAttestationPCR<PCR_ID>` (as described in [AWS KMS condition keys for AWS Nitro Enclaves](https://docs.aws.amazon.com/kms/latest/developerguide/policy-conditions.html#conditions-nitro-enclaves)) and tags associated with the AWS principal and KMS key.

 Secondary authorization is an optional feature for XKS proxies.
 XKS proxy vendors have the flexibility to define the policy language used to express access control rules and the `requestMetadata` fields that can be used in access control policies.